Iamswart/brillo-sport-frontend/README.md

     VITE_API_BASE_URL='The base URL of your backend API' VITE_API_KEY='API key for accessing your backend services'

-    Replace the placeholders with your actual database configuration and Django secret key.
+    Replace the placeholders with your backend base url and x-api-key.

 4. **Running the Application**
     ```bash